-- Other than the paper your poem is written on, you may not bring anything else to the stage: no props, no costumes, no musical accompaniment.
+- Other than the paper (or electronic device) your poem is written on, you may not bring anything else to the stage: no props, no costumes, no musical accompaniment.
 You may sing or stomp or clap, but you can’t use anything else to assist you other than the mic.

-If you win, stick around for your $10 prize, and make sure the host has your email address.
-You’ll be contacted later to come back for the Champion of Champions slam!
+If you win, stick around for your prize, and make sure the host has your email address; that way you can be contacted later to come back for our invitational series.

 Still have questions?
 Get answers from our FAQ.